 First thing your taste buds will be greeted with are tiny pieces of mangoes and peaches in the yogurt itself.
 Those pieces taste so good in the yogurt and in the bread too.
 Overall, this dairy-free yogurt has a very smooth and silky texture.
 It is creamy just like regular yogurts and its so much better than I could have imagined.

 This bread works as an afternoon snack, but, I think it would be great in the lunch box.
 I had some of my slow cooker blackberry jam left over, so, I tried it in this bread!
+Any left over mangoes can be used in a mango taco recipe or vegan summer rolls.

 Talk about the perfect snack in every way!